-By now, you’ve seen my arguments in defense of green building certification programs, and you’ve even seen some of the problems that can arise in homes that don’t certify.
+By now, you’ve seen my arguments in defense of green building certification programs (links to articles below), and you’ve even seen some of the problems that can arise in homes that don’t certify.
 Now that you’re convinced of the importance of green certification, it’s time to take a little time to help you understand the process of certification.
 How do you even do this thing?

 It’s true: the various green building programs out there can be confusing, and the steps to participate in one even more so.
 This confusion remains the most common reason that people make the mistake of not certifying their home.
 Don’t make that mistake!
 Let’s take some time now to talk about how it works.
 Even though there are various programs out there that each contain their own nuances (more on those in the next blog), the process for using them still follows the same general pattern.

 A Word about Program Design: Points vs. Checklists

 Green building programs are generally structured in one of two ways (though some can be a mix of both):